-- ▶ Q10 Plunging depth? (incremental): Infeed per cut.
+- Q10 Plunging depth? (incremental): Infeed per cut.
 Input range -99999.9999 to 99999.9999 - ▶ Q11 Feed rate for plunging?: Traversing speed of the tool in the spindle axis.
-Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ▶ Q12 Feed rate for roughing?: Traversing speed of the tool in the working plane.
-Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - Q18 Coarse roughing tool? or Q\$18: Number or name of the tool with which the TNC has already coarse-roughed the contour.
+Input range 0 to 99999.9999, alternatively FAUTO, fu, FZ - ▶ Q12 Feed rate for roughing?: Traversing speed of the tool in the working plane.
+Input range 0 to 99999.9999, alternatively FAUTO, fu, FZ - Q18 Coarse roughing tool? or QS18: Number or name of the tool with which the TNC has already coarse-roughed the contour.
 You are able to apply the coarse roughing tool via soft key directly from the tool table.
-In addition, the tool name can be entered via the soft key TOOL NAME.
+In addition, you can enter the tool name via the soft key tool name.
 The TNC automatically inserts the closing quotation mark when you exit the input field.
-If there was no coarse roughing, enter "0"; if you enter a number or a name, the TNC will only rough-out the portion that could not be machined with the coarse roughing tool.
-If the portion that is to be roughed cannot be approached from the side, the TNC will mill in a reciprocating plunge-cut; for this purpose you must enter the tool length LCUTS in the tool table TOOL.T and define the maximum plunging ANGLE of the tool.
+If there was no coarse roughing, enter "0"; if you enter a number or a name, the TNC will only roughout the portion that could not be machined with the coarse roughing tool.
+If the portion that is to be roughed cannot be approached from the side, the TNC will mill in a reciprocating plungecut; for this purpose you must enter the tool length LCUTS in the tool table TOOL.T and define the maximum plunging ANGLE of the tool.
 The TNC will otherwise generate an error message.
-Input range 0 to 99999 if a number is entered; maximum 16 characters if a name is entered. - ▶ Q19 Feed rate for reciprocation?: Traversing speed of the tool in mm/min during reciprocating plungecut.
-Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ▶ Q208 Feed rate for retraction?: Traversing speed of the tool in mm/min when retracting after the machining operation.
+Input range 0 to 99999 if a number is entered; maximum 16 characters if a name is entered. - Q19 Feed rate for reciprocation?: Reciprocation feed rate in mm/min.
+Input range 0 to 99999.9999, alternatively FAUTO, fu, FZ - ▶ Q208 Feed rate for retraction?: Traversing speed of the tool in mm/min when retracting after the machining operation.
 If you enter Q208 = 0, the TNC retracts the tool at the feed rate Q12.
-Input range 0 to 99999.9999, alternatively FMAX,FAUTO
+Input range 0 to 99999.9999, alternatively fmax,FAUTO